HIPAA Compliance & SurveyMonkey

-SurveyMonkey offers a standard form BAA which meets the requirements of HIPAA and lets covered entities enter into it online via a convenient clickthrough mechanism.
+SurveyMonkey offers a standard form BAA which meets the requirements of HIPAA and lets covered entities enter into it within their SurveyMonkey account.
 When a covered entity accepts the BAA, the name and title of the individual signing on behalf of the entity is recorded, along with the date of acceptance.
 A copy of the BAA is then made available for download or future reference through the My Account page.
 Upon acceptance of the BAA, an account will be converted into a HIPAA-enabled account.

 We acknowledge that some covered entities have certain items they need to include in BAAs with their business associates.
 Due to the fact that we offer HIPAA-enabled accounts at no additional cost, we do not negotiate customer form BAAs.
 However, we are open to negotiating our standard BAA for a fee.